Valtteri Moren

-Valtteri Moren (born 15 June 1991) is a Finnish professional footballer who plays as a defender for Veikkausliiga club HJK and represents the Finland national team.
+Valtteri Moren (born 15 June 1991) is a Finnish former professional footballer who played as a defender.
 Moren was born in Vantaa, Finland.
 He began his senior club career playing for Klubi-04, before making his league debut for HJK at age 19 in 2010.
 After winning his first trophy, the Veikkausliiga, during his first season on league level, he helped HJK win five successive Veikkausliiga titles, two Cups and a League Cup.
 After five full seasons in HJK he was sold to Belgian First Division A side Waasland-Beveren.

 Moren made his international debut for Finland in October 2013, at the age of 22.

+He announced his retirement in November 2024 at the age of 33, due to multiple knee injuries.

 Club career

 HJK Helsinki

 Moren made his debut for HJK's reserves, Klubi-04, during the 2009 season and finished the season with three appearances.
 During the next season he was dual-registered with both the A and B-team and made his Veikkausliiga debut against MYPA 13 June 2010.